 Look at a verifiable credential like a package of data, containing data schemes, identifiers, and cryptographic signatures.
 The identifiers in the “data package” are the issuers and the holders of the data, and the data is signed by those identifiers with cryptographic signatures.
 All this data is “embedded” into the package/i.e credential”, and cannot be changed or altered.
 In our case, the issuer will be the institution giving a digital credential of some sort of training.
 The holder would be the student receiving and sharing their credentials and the verifier would be a potential employer or anyone who needs to verify attributes about you.

-In a Verifiable Credential, all these identifiers are represented by a unique id and a digital key.
+In a Verifiable Credential, all these identifiers are represented by a unique ID and a digital key.
 The private key is held by Diwala in an encrypted format until the users are ready to take over that responsibility and hold it on their own.
 On the blockchain, there is a public representation of this key, which is how we can connect the cryptographic signature to the identifier inside the Verifiable Credential.

 In order to verify someone’s documentation today, employers will in most cases have to ask the institution for verification.
-But the beauty of a digital certificate is that this information is available for employers within the digital certificate itself.
+However, the beauty of a digital certificate is that this information is available for employers within the digital certificate itself.
 Employers can safely know this information was given by the institution, as the information within the credential is connected to the institution’s public identifier and signed officially by them.
-Digital certificates not only provide more security to the institutions but integrity to their brand and reputation.
+Digital certificates not only provide more security to the institutions but also integrity to their brand and reputation.

-We need digital certificates today, because lack of trust in information, leads to time-consuming and costly verification processes for people, employers, and recruiters.
-On the African continent, it costs an average from $5 – $15 to verify a document and can take 3–6 months.
+We need digital certificates today, because a lack of trust in information, leads to time-consuming and costly verification processes for people, employers, and recruiters.
+On the African continent, it costs an average of $5 – $15 to verify a document and can take 3–6 months.
 Organizations are spending hundreds of hours yearly on the administration of documents, losing time and money.
 Educators experience corruption and need a safe and efficient way to issue certificates.

 Our Diwala skill Identity app works as your personal Key and identifier but is also a new way of storing and keeping a person’s certificates safe.
 Today people are unfortunately not in “control” or have full ownership of their documents.
 Should they lose them, they will have to get in touch with the 3rd parties or institutions that issued them.